gokiburikin/gkbrkn_noita/README.md

 - **Heavy Shot**: Costs more mana, reduce damage bonus, but increase critical chance.
 Lower average DPS, more useful across spells that can crit.
 - **Increase Mana**: Disable.
 - **Projectile Repulsion**: No longer rejects self projectiles, performance improvements.
+- **Reduce Blood Amount**: Reduces the amount of blood enemies have every time they take damage so they don't flood the world.
 - **Reduce Stun Lock**: Reduces the time the player can't fly for when taking a knockback hit.
 - **Revenge Explosion**: No longer activates on environmental / self damage, fixes the explosions not proccing when taking rapid tick (fire) damage.
 - **Revenge Tentacle**: No longer activates on environmental / self damage, fixes the tentacle not proccing when taking rapid tick (fire) damage.
 - **Spiral Shot**: Complete rewrite to fix the extremely heavy performance cost.
 - **Teleport Cast**: Cast on hitbox centre instead of entity origin.

+### Game Modifiers
+Options to spice up your runs.
+Most of these require a new game to activate and are active for the entire game (can't be disabled halfway) so use them to create challenge runs!
+Many of them can be mixed and matched to create even more crazy combinations.

+*Generated wands do not include the preset wands that spawn in the first biome.
+You can remove those wands by using the No Preset Wands option on page 2 of the Options tab!*

+- **Disintegrate Corpses**: Your kills leave no corpses behind.
+- **Floor is Lava**: You take damage while grounded.
+- **Free Shops**: Items in the shop will cost 0 gold.
+- **Guaranteed Always Cast**: Generated wands will have at least 1 Always Cast spell.
+- **Limited Ammo**: Unlimited use spells become limited.
+- **Limited Mana**: Wands have more mana, but do not recharge mana.
+- **No Hit**: You die in one hit.
+- **No Wand Editing**: You can not edit wands.
+- **Order Wands Only**: Generated wands will be Shuffle: No.
+- **Remove Generic Wands**: Wands that aren't considered special (loadouts, challenges, duplicates, merged, etc.) are removed from the world.
+- **Shuffle Wands Only**: Generated wands will be Shuffle: Yes.
+- **Spell Shops Only**: Shops will only have spells in them.
+- **Unlimited Ammo**: Limited use spells become unlimited.
+- **Unlimited Levitation**: You can levitate freely.
+- **Wand Shops Only**: Shops will only have wands in them.

+#### Goo Modes
+These modes are challenge runs that are meant to be played with the Goo Loadout!
+You can enable that loadout by enabling Loadouts -> Enable Loadouts on the first page of the Options tab and disabling all loadouts but the Goo Mode loadout from the Loadouts tab!

+- **Corruption Goo Mode**: Corruption is spreading and converting the world.
+Don't get caught up in it!
+- **Goo Mode**: Try to outrun the ever expanding goo!
+You'll drown if you get stuck in it, so move quickly!
+- **Hot Goo Mode**: The floor is lava?
+How about the world is lava!
+Get away from that hot goo!
+- **Killer Goo Mode**: A mysterious killer goo is consuming everything it touches!
+Avoid it at all cost!
+- **Poly Goo Mode**: Some pretty pink goo is making everything cute and fluffy.
+Will this be your fate, too?

+#### Hard Mode
+This mode disables certain perks and spell that remove game mechanics / trivialize combat as you progress through the game.

+Current changes:
+- Disable the spells Freeze Charge, Increase Mana, Piercing Shot, Circle of Transmutation, and Circle of Stillness
+- Disable the perks Electricity, Fire Immunity, Explosion Immunity, Melee Immunity, Electric Immunity, Invisibility, Teleportitis, More Love, Always Cast, and Edit Wands Everywhere

 ### Perks
 - **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.